viamrobotics/docs/static/include/app/apis/generated/app.md

 **Parameters:**

 - `robot_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): ID of the machine to update.
 See [Find machine ID](#find-machine-id) for instructions on retrieving this value.
-- `name` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): New name to be updated on the robot.
+- `name` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): New name to be updated on the machine.
-- `location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): ID of the location under which the robot exists.
+- `location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): ID of the location under which the machine exists.
 Defaults to the location ID provided at AppClient instantiation.

 **Returns:**

-- ([viam.proto.app.Robot](https://python.viam.dev/autoapi/viam/proto/app/index.html#viam.proto.app.Robot)): The newly updated robot.
+- ([viam.proto.app.Robot](https://python.viam.dev/autoapi/viam/proto/app/index.html#viam.proto.app.Robot)): The newly updated machine.

 **Raises:**

-- (GRPCError): If either an invalid robot ID, name, or location ID is passed or a location ID isn’t passed and there was no location ID provided at AppClient instantiation.
+- (GRPCError): If either an invalid machine ID, name, or location ID is passed or a location ID isn’t passed and there was no location ID provided at AppClient instantiation.

 **Example:**